A look at COVID-19 vaccinations in Canada on Tuesday, June 22, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 30,885 new vaccinations administered over the past seven days for a total of 404,055 doses given.
-The province has administered doses at a rate of 771.641 per 1,000.
-In the province, 7.89 per cent (41,336) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Newfoundland and Labrador for a total of 463,650 doses delivered so far.
-The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 87.15 per cent of its available vaccine supply.
+Newfoundland and Labrador is reporting 40,181 new vaccinations administered over the past seven days for a total of 419,095 doses given.
+The province has administered doses at a rate of 800.363 per 1,000.
+In the province, 9.59 per cent (50,234) of the population has been fully vaccinated.
+There were 39,760 new vaccines delivered to Newfoundland and Labrador for a total of 503,410 doses delivered so far.
+The province has received enough of the vaccine to give 96 per cent of its population a single dose.
+The province has used 83.25 per cent of its available vaccine supply.

-P.E.I. is reporting 11,592 new vaccinations administered over the past seven days for a total of 123,208 doses given.
-The province has administered doses at a rate of 776.705 per 1,000.
-In the province, 11.87 per cent (18,828) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 139,385 doses delivered so far.
-The province has received enough of the vaccine to give 88 per cent of its population a single dose.
-The province has used 88.39 per cent of its available vaccine supply.
+P.E.I. is reporting 12,363 new vaccinations administered over the past seven days for a total of 129,054 doses given.
+The province has administered doses at a rate of 813.559 per 1,000.
+In the province, 12.66 per cent (20,080) of the population has been fully vaccinated.
+There were 12,180 new vaccines delivered to P.E.I. for a total of 151,565 doses delivered so far.
+The province has received enough of the vaccine to give 96 per cent of its population a single dose.
+The province has used 85.15 per cent of its available vaccine supply.

-Nova Scotia is reporting 76,923 new vaccinations administered over the past seven days for a total of 775,902 doses given.
-The province has administered doses at a rate of 795.065 per 1,000.
-In the province, 8.69 per cent (84,854) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 850,780 doses delivered so far.
-The province has received enough of the vaccine to give 87 per cent of its population a single dose.
-The province has used 91.2 per cent of its available vaccine supply.
+Nova Scotia is reporting 84,949 new vaccinations administered over the past seven days for a total of 790,514 doses given.
+The province has administered doses at a rate of 810.038 per 1,000.
+In the province, 9.92 per cent (96,781) of the population has been fully vaccinated.
+There were 72,240 new vaccines delivered to Nova Scotia for a total of 923,020 doses delivered so far.
+The province has received enough of the vaccine to give 95 per cent of its population a single dose.
+The province has used 85.64 per cent of its available vaccine supply.

-Ontario is reporting 118,625 new vaccinations administered for a total of 12,669,775 doses given.
-The province has administered doses at a rate of 862.53 per 1,000.
-In the province, 20.24 per cent (2,972,700) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 13,093,345 doses delivered so far.
-The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 96.76 per cent of its available vaccine supply.
+Ontario is reporting 199,535 new vaccinations administered for a total of 12,869,310 doses given.
+The province has administered doses at a rate of 876.114 per 1,000.
+In the province, 21.41 per cent (3,145,372) of the population has been fully vaccinated.
+There were 1,382,500 new vaccines delivered to Ontario for a total of 14,475,845 doses delivered so far.
+The province has received enough of the vaccine to give 99 per cent of its population a single dose.
+The province has used 88.9 per cent of its available vaccine supply.

-Saskatchewan is reporting 961 new vaccinations administered for a total of 998,779 doses given.
-The province has administered doses at a rate of 847.03 per 1,000.
-In the province, 24.56 per cent (289,604) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 1,051,805 doses delivered so far.
-The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 94.96 per cent of its available vaccine supply.
+Saskatchewan is reporting 6,496 new vaccinations administered for a total of 1,005,275 doses given.
+The province has administered doses at a rate of 852.539 per 1,000.
+In the province, 25.04 per cent (295,202) of the population has been fully vaccinated.
+There were 94,560 new vaccines delivered to Saskatchewan for a total of 1,146,365 doses delivered so far.
+The province has received enough of the vaccine to give 97 per cent of its population a single dose.
+The province has used 87.69 per cent of its available vaccine supply.

-Alberta is reporting 29,026 new vaccinations administered for a total of 3,804,700 doses given.
-The province has administered doses at a rate of 864.303 per 1,000.
-In the province, 25.29 per cent (1,113,341) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 3,882,325 doses delivered so far.
-The province has received enough of the vaccine to give 88 per cent of its population a single dose.
-The province has used 98 per cent of its available vaccine supply.
+Alberta is reporting 49,508 new vaccinations administered for a total of 3,854,208 doses given.
+The province has administered doses at a rate of 875.549 per 1,000.
+In the province, 26.28 per cent (1,156,974) of the population has been fully vaccinated.
+There were 352,360 new vaccines delivered to Alberta for a total of 4,234,685 doses delivered so far.
+The province has received enough of the vaccine to give 96 per cent of its population a single dose.
+The province has used 91.02 per cent of its available vaccine supply.

-British Columbia is reporting 140,281 new vaccinations administered for a total of 4,436,432 doses given.
-The province has administered doses at a rate of 864.536 per 1,000.
-In the province, 18.23 per cent (935,401) of the population has been fully vaccinated.
-There were 392,420 new vaccines delivered to British Columbia for a total of 5,005,680 doses delivered so far.
+British Columbia is reporting 75,491 new vaccinations administered for a total of 4,511,923 doses given.
+The province has administered doses at a rate of 879.247 per 1,000.
+In the province, 19.51 per cent (1,001,192) of the population has been fully vaccinated.
+There were zero new vaccines delivered to British Columbia for a total of 5,005,680 doses delivered so far.
 The province has received enough of the vaccine to give 98 per cent of its population a single dose.
-The province has used 88.63 per cent of its available vaccine supply.
+The province has used 90.14 per cent of its available vaccine supply.

 Yukon is reporting zero new vaccinations administered for a total of 57,017 doses given.
 The territory has administered doses at a rate of 1,366.298 per 1,000.
 In the territory, 63.30 per cent (26,415) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Yukon for a total of 65,690 doses delivered so far.
 The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
 The territory has used 86.8 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 57,215 doses given.
-The territory has administered doses at a rate of 1,268.091 per 1,000.
-In the territory, 58.47 per cent (26,383) of the population has been fully vaccinated.
+The Northwest Territories are reporting 1,625 new vaccinations administered for a total of 58,840 doses given.
+The territory has administered doses at a rate of 1,304.107 per 1,000.
+In the territory, 60.76 per cent (27,413) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 82,230 doses delivered so far.
 The territory has received enough of the vaccine to give 180 per cent of its population a single dose.
-The territory has used 69.58 per cent of its available vaccine supply.
+The territory has used 71.56 per cent of its available vaccine supply.

 Nunavut is reporting zero new vaccinations administered for a total of 33,194 doses given.
 The territory has administered doses at a rate of 857.15 per 1,000.
 In the territory, 39.17 per cent (15,169) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 60,360 doses delivered so far.
 The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
 The territory has used 54.99 per cent of its available vaccine supply.